tappi287/openvr_fsr_app/data/openvr_foveated/README.md

 about particular games that have been tested by myself or others.
 Feel free to add your own test results.

+### Modes of operation

+Currently two methods are implemented to achieve fixed foveated rendering:

+* the first is called "Radial Density Masking" and is based on a technique demoed by Alex Vlachios from Valve.
+It is a universal technique that works with any graphics card.
+However, injecting it externally into game engines is very hit or miss, as it only really works under certain assumptions that many games may not meet.
+As a consequence, expect to see rendering errors often.
+It is also possible to experience *reduced* performance with this method enabled.
+* the second is using "Variable Rate Shading", a new GPU hardware feature that enables GPUs to render certain areas of the image at reduced sampling rates.
+It is a very recent feature and is only supported by NVIDIA Turing/Ampere or AMD RDNA2 cards.
+  Moreover, the feature is not natively supported by D3D11, the graphics API used by most current VR games and the only one supported by this mod.
+Only NVIDIA has released a proprietary extension for D3D11 to enable Variable Rate Shading.
+As about consequence, this mode is currently only available on NVIDIA RTX or GTX16xx cards.
+  It generally looks better than Radial Density Masking and has a chance to work in games where Radial Density Masking does not currently work correctly.

+You can select your preferred technique in the config file, by either enabling or disabling `useVariableRateShading`.
+Note: if VRS is not available, the mod will fall back to Radial Density Masking.

 ### Installation instructions

 First, download the `openvr_foveated.zip` file from the [latest release](https://github.com/fholger/openvr_foveated/releases/latest) under "Assets".